dassjosh/Rust.UIFramework/README.md

 1. Grab the Oxide.Ext.UiFramework.dll from the latest release
 2. Put the DLL into `RustDedicated_Data\Managed` folder
 3. Restart the server
-4. Add the DLL to your project repo

 ### Developer Install
 1. Grab the Oxide.Ext.UiFramework.dll from the latest release